aronwk-aaron/ppa-1-sw-testing-qa-spring-2018-team-1/README.md

 We will be using a virtual environment to make things a bit easier.
-Python 3 ships with support for this (see: `python -m venv -h`), but we are using [virtualenvwrapper-win](https://pypi.python.org/pypi/virtualenvwrapper-win) rather than directly using the module.

-**_The following steps assume you have cloned the repo and navigated to the directory that it is located it_**
+Python 3 ships with support for this (see: `python -m venv -h`), but we are using [virtualenvwrapper-win](https://pypi.python.org/pypi/virtualenvwrapper-win) rather **_The following steps assume you have cloned the repo using your preferred method of git and navigated to the directory that it is located in_**

 ``` bash
 #install virtualenvwrapper-win using pip